reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ## 1.1 Target Deployment Use Cases
 - HAMD and RBAC enhancements is done in order to create user accounts and provide them with the desired level of roles/access to the target system.
 - For FedGov certification, SecAdmin user role must be supported.
+- Peeling out HAM from mgmt-framework repo will result in considerable time reduction when compiling the telemetry repo.
+  This is because peeling out HAM results in breaking the dependancy between HAM and mgmt-framework modules, eventually resulting in independant mgmt-framework and telemetry docker compilations.

 ## 1.2 Requirements
 ### 1.2.1 HAMD and Remote user Requirements